Jeu de temps / Times Play 2021 (JTTP 2021)

 Call for works from young and/or emerging electroacoustic artists

-A large multi-levelled project coordinated by the Canadian Electroacoustic Community (CEC), Jeu de temps / Times Play (JTTP) is an annual project aimed at promoting and celebrating new electroacoustic works from young and/or emerging electroacoustic artists from (or living in) Canada.
+A broad, multi-level project, Jeu de temps / Times Play (JTTP) is an annual project aimed at promoting and celebrating new creative work by young and/or emerging electroacoustic artists from (or living in) Canada.

 What is “electroacoustic”?